Sales & Marketing Alignment Best Practices

 Why it matters: Disconnected touchpoint management creates 35% to 40% buyer experience gaps and 20% to 25% longer sales cycles.

-How to implement: Map all buyer touchpoints from awareness through onboarding, identifying handoff points and content needs.
-Create unified buyer personas based on both teams' client insights.
+How to implement: Map every buyer touchpoint from awareness through onboarding, flag the handoff points, identify content needs at each stage, and build unified buyer personas from both teams' direct client insights rather than either team's assumptions alone.

 What it produces: Buyer experience scores improve 40% to 50% and sales cycle length decreases 25% to 30%.